joniles/mpxj/mkdocs/docs/howto-use-timephased.md

 	// TBC
 	```

-Now we can locate the resource assignemnt we are interested in, and use the
+Now we can locate the resource assignment we are interested in, and use the
-`getTimephasedWork` method to retrieve the ttal of the actual and remaining work:
+`getTimephasedWork` method to retrieve the total of the actual and remaining work:

 === "Java"